trashbirdecology/luisdva.github.io/_posts/2019-10-17-annotate-mf.md

 published: true
 ---

-At some point, we all have had to deal with spreadsheets in which group membership was color coded (see the replies to this tweet):
+At some point, we all have had to deal with spreadsheets in which group membership was color coded (see the replies to this [tweet](https://twitter.com/JennyBryan/status/722954354198597632){:target="_blank"}):

 <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">I&#39;m seeking TRUE, crazy spreadsheet stories.
 Happy to get the actual sheet or just a description of the crazy.
 Also: I can keep a secret.</p>&mdash; Jenny Bryan (@JennyBryan) <a href="https://twitter.com/JennyBryan/status/722954354198597632?ref_src=twsrc%5Etfw">April 21, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>